 Polyuse of stimulants and depressants leads to more abuse than with each product alone.
 There is a high risk of addiction.Example of a valid contribution:

 This study shows that polyuse of stimulants and depressants would correlate with more risky practices and side effects than stimulant use alone.
 For example, in this testimony, the author's addiction to alprazolam was a consequence of their weekly MDMA use.In the valid contribution, each piece of information is linked to its source: here, a study and a testimony.
 The study is probably a more solid source than the testimony, but it is not always possible to find one: the important thing is to be explicit about the nature of the source ("this study", "this testimony"), to not make information seem more reliable than it is.
 Also, since a single study is not very strong evidence, a conditional tone is used ("would be correlated").

 In the end, the same thing was said as in the first example, but without asserting anything on its own and giving an accurate picture of the state of knowledge.
 These differences may seem minor, but applying these guidelines allows the reader to verify the information.
 False data can be life threatening, hence it is unthinkable to ask to be taken at face value.

 Mixtures.info is a free, open source software, distributed under the GPLv3 license.
 Its entire source code is available on GitHub.
 This means you are free to understand the inner operation of this application, but also to contribute to it or copy it, as long as you respect this license.

 Please consult the relevant licenses to find out what you can and cannot legally do.

 build Technologies used

 Mixtures.info is programmed in Python using the Django framework.
-The display uses the Materialize framework, and the application is hosted on the Heroku platform.
-For an exhaustive list of technologies and software libraries used, please see the source code.
+The display uses the Materialize framework.
+The application is now hosted on the wonderful fly.io platform, since Heroku kicked us out by changing their pricing policy.
+For an exhaustive list of software libraries in use, please see the